Cirrus Aircraft: Management

+On 4 June 2019, Cirrus announced that former Tesla Inc., James Hardie and Bang & Olufsen executive Zean Nielsen has been selected as its next CEO, marking the first time in the company's 35-year history without a Klapmeier at the helm.

 Products and industry firsts

 SR aircraft series

-The Cirrus SR (Single Reciprocating) Series aircraft (including the SRV, SR20, SR22 and SR22T) are produced with "Cirrus Perspective" by Garmin (and previously Avidyne Entegra) integrated digital flight displays and modern avionics as standard equipment, a first in the light general aviation (GA) manufacturing industry when the Entegra instrument panel became available on the series in 2003.
+The Cirrus SR (Single Reciprocating) Series aircraft (including the SRV, SR20, SR22 and SR22T) are produced with "Cirrus Perspective" by Garmin (and previously Avidyne Entegra) integrated digital flight displays and modern avionics as standard equipment since 2008, a first in the light general aviation (GA) manufacturing industry when the Entegra instrument panel initially became available on the series starting in 2003.
 The aircraft are all electric - no vacuum systems are used.
 Redundancy is provided by dual batteries and alternators.
 The series originally began as a four-seat aircraft, with a smaller fifth seat added in 2013.
 The SR22 is also available with TKS anti-icing equipment, which has enabled flight into known icing (FIKI) conditions since 2009.
 The SR aircraft series was the first of its kind to come equipped with flight envelope protection in the form of an electronic "level" button, as well as "airbag seatbelts", two airbags installed in the shoulder harnesses of both the pilot and co-pilots' seat belts.

 The series incorporates other unusual design elements.
-All SR-aircraft use a mechanical side yoke instead of the traditional yoke or stick flight controls, and a single power lever that adjusts both throttle and propeller RPM via a mechanical cam actuated throttle and propeller control system.
+All SR-aircraft use a mechanical "side yoke" instead of the traditional yoke or stick flight controls, and a single power lever that adjusts both throttle and propeller RPM via a mechanical cam actuated throttle and propeller control system.
 The aircraft also include a leading-edge cuff on the wing for improved spin protection and 26G energy-absorbing seats for improved crashworthiness.
 Construction is dominated by composite materials (a technique the company has used with every model since its first design in 1988, the VK-30), with traditional aluminum being used only for flight control surfaces.
-Although not the first certified GA aircraft built with composites, the SR-series was the first composite aircraft produced in large numbers (over 3,000 units delivered from 1999–2006 alone).
+Although not the first certified GA aircraft built with composites, the SR-series was the first composite aircraft produced in large numbers (over 4,000 units delivered from 1999 to 2008 alone).

 The SR22T, introduced in 2010, is powered by a Continental TSIO-550-K turbocharged piston engine.
 Turbocharging allows the engine to maintain maximum power at higher altitudes while increasing the maximum operating altitude to 25000 ft.